Stock Market Today: Dow Jones Falls 600 Points as Rate Concerns Overshadow Nvidia's Skyrocketing Profits - ExBulletin

 Stock Market Today: Dow Jones Falls 600 Points as Rate Concerns Overshadow Nvidia's Skyrocketing Profits

 NEW YORK (AP) In the latest example of how good news for the economy can be bad for Wall Street, most U.S. stocks fell Thursday after strong economic reports raised the possibility that rates of Interest remains painfully high.
-The weakness was widespread and overshadowed another report on blowout profits from market heavyweight Nvidia.
+The weakness was widespread and overshadowed another report on skyrocketing profits of market heavyweight Nvidia.

 The S&P 500 was down 0.8% in afternoon trading, moving further away from its record high set earlier this week.
 The Dow Jones Industrial Average was down 623 points, or 1.5%, as of 2:30 p.m.
 Eastern Time, and the Nasdaq Composite Index was down 0.4%.